srujangit123/Remote-Code-Execution-Engine/README.md

 - Supports both `x86_64` and `arm64` architecture machines.
 - Cleans up zombie containers to avoid memory leaks.
 - Provides a REST API for code submission and execution.
+- Restricts the usage of system resources (Memory, CPU, max processes, max files, max file size)
+- Kills a container if it is taking more than a minute to complete the execution.
 - Supports custom docker images and compilation commands for each programming language.

 ## Prerequisites